ICP-Hub-Kenya/DeAI/content/README.md

 5. **Documentation**: Maintain clear documentation of the agent's capabilities

 This example demonstrates how to create a focused, task-specific AI agent on the Internet Computer.
 You can use this pattern to build other specialized agents for different purposes.

+You can check out the official repository for the different examples on how to use the llm canister [here](https://github.com/dfinity/llm)